 I just try my best to find time.
 And also keep a positive mindset when I exercise.
 Slowly I started to enjoy it and I look forward to my exercise routine everyday!

-- How do you bring consistency and discipline to their exercise habit?
+- How you manage to make exercise a habit?

 I don’t have time to not exercise.
 I refuse to exchange the urgent for the important.
 On a crazy day, I may spend 7 minutes doing Yoga but that is 7 minutes.
 I will do it before I dress and again before I crawl into bed.
 The difference it makes in my energy and pain level is enormous and doing a PM Yoga before bed increases the quality of my sleep which is a blessing for an insomniac no matter how tired I am.
 Always Yoga.
 For me, it is like receiving a spa day.